José Mari (footballer, born 1978): International career

 José Mari represented Spain on four occasions, in a two-year span.
 His debut came on 25 April 2001 as he played the second half of a 1–0 friendly win over Japan, in Córdoba.

 Previously, José Mari was a member of the national squad which won the silver medal at the 2000 Summer Olympics in Sydney.
 He scored three goals during the competition.

 Post-retirement

 After retiring, José Mari began practicing bodybuilding.

+Personal life

+José Mari is the second cousin of footballer Sergio Ramos.